 Replace the ID (

-27205) with any TMDb ID.
-Letterboxd will force a data import for films not already in our database, and then redirect to the film’s page.
+27205 in the above example) with the ID of any new TMDb “movie” entry.
+Letterboxd will force a data import for films not already in our database, then redirect you to the film’s page.
+TV entries cannot be imported via this method, but Letterboxd crew can import limited and miniseries entries if requested.

-If you spot duplicate pages for a single film on Letterboxd, use the Report function on the film page (look for the flag icon near the running time) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.
+If you spot duplicate pages for a single film on Letterboxd, use the Report function for the film (look for the flag icon near the running time on our website, or the relevant icon/menu item in our apps) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.

 Someone on Twitter created this bookmarklet to jump from an IMDb film page to the equivalent page on Letterboxd (if available).
-Drag the bookmarklet to your Bookmarks bar then fire it on any IMDb film page:
+Open this Bookmarkify link, drag the bookmarklet to your Bookmarks bar, then fire it on any IMDb film page to open the same film on Letterboxd.